PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 • Zip ties or hose clamps

 The beauty of outriggers is they make your kayak virtually untippable.
 I've seen dogs stand up, shift sides, even jump back in from the water without capsizing.
 They do slow you down slightly and make turning wider, but for dog kayaking, the trade-off is worth it.
+Some paddlers prefer pool noodle stabilizers for their affordability and easy replacement, while others invest in commercial inflatable outrigger systems for a more professional setup.

 Mount them using existing rod holders if you have them, or create mounting points with rail-mount bases.
 Position them just behind your seat for best balance.
+This modification is especially valuable when you capsize with dog aboard, as the outriggers provide additional recovery stability.

 3. Create a Dedicated Dog Platform

 After trying various setups, I've found that dogs feel most secure with their own defined space.
 A raised platform gives them confidence and keeps them out of any water that accumulates in the kayak.
+This kayak dog platform DIY project is one of the most rewarding modifications you can tackle.

 Building a Simple Platform: